Learning to Learn Words from Visual Scenes: Learning to Learn Words

-Most visual language models learn representations by estimating the correlation between image and language pairs.
-While this learns rich word and visual representations, the trained model is unable to robustly generalize to situations outside its training set because maximum likelihood training necessarily assigns low probability to rare events.

-We propose a meta-learning approach that learns to learn a visual language model for generalization.
-We construct training {\em episodes} containing multiple {\em examples}, where each example is a text-image pair for a different scene.
-Figure~\ref{fig:eplearn} illustrates some episodes.
+We aim to learn the word acquisition process.
+Our key insight is that we can construct training episodes that demonstrate language acquisition, which provides the data to meta-learn this process.
+We create training \emph{episodes}, each of which contain multiple \emph{examples} of text-image pairs.
+During meta-learning, we sample episodes and train the model to acquire words from examples within each episode.
+Figure~\ref{fig:eplearn} illustrates some episodes and their constituent examples.

 To build an episode, we first sample a {\em target example}, which is an image and text pair, and mask some of its word tokens.
-We then pick {\em reference examples} from other pairs, some of which contain tokens masked in the target.
-For notational convenience, we write the episode as the set $\{v_1, \ldots, v_i, w_{i+1}, \ldots, w_j\}$ where $v_i$ is an image and $w_i$ is a word token in the episode.
-During learning, we input an episode to the model, and train the model to reconstruct one or more masked words $w_i$.

-We build episodes that have substantial generalization gaps, allowing us to explicitly train the model for generalization.
+We then sample {\em reference examples}, some of which contain tokens masked in the target.
+We build episodes that require overcoming substantial generalization gaps, allowing us to explicitly meta-learn the model to acquire robust word representations.
 Some episodes may contain new words, requiring the model to learn a policy for acquiring the word from reference examples and using it to describe the target scene in the episode.
 Other episodes may contain familiar words but novel compositions in the target.
 In both cases, the model will need to generalize to target examples by using the reference examples in the episode.
-Since we train our model on a distribution of episodes instead of a distribution of examples, and each episode contains new instances, words, and compositions, the learned policy will be robust at generalizing to testing episodes from the same distribution.
+Since we train our model on a distribution of episodes instead of a distribution of examples, and each episode contains new scenes, words, and compositions, the learned policy will be robust at generalizing to testing episodes from the same distribution.
+By propagating the gradient from the target scene back to other examples in the episode, we can directly train the model to learn a word acquisition process.